Basilica of Mary, Queen of the Universe

 The Basilica of the National Shrine of Mary, Queen of the Universe is a basilica located in Orlando, Florida at 8300 Vineland Avenue.
 It was built to service the large number of Catholic tourists who visit the attractions in the Greater Orlando area.
 While it is a 2,000-seat church of the Diocese of Orlando and provides Mass for the faithful, it has also become a regional tourist attraction.
 In 2009, it was designated as the 63rd minor basilica in the United States.
-Since it is not a parish only the Sacraments of Reconciliation and the Holy Eucharist are celebrated.
-No weekly bulletins are distributed.
+Since it is not a parish church, only the Sacraments of Reconciliation and the Holy Eucharist are celebrated there.

-The Shrine consists of the main church, the Rosary Garden, the Mother & Child Outdoor Chapel, the Blessed Sacrament Chapel, the Shrine Museum, and a gift shop.
+The Shrine consists of the main church, the Rosary Garden, the Mother and Child Outdoor Chapel, the Blessed Sacrament Chapel, the Shrine Museum, and a gift shop.

 History

 After the grand opening of Walt Disney World in Lake Buena Vista, Florida, the Diocese of Orlando determined that the thousands of Catholics visiting from around the world needed a place to attend Mass.
 The Diocese arranged for Masses at several area hotels, and in the spring of 1975 Bishop Thomas Grady placed Father Fachtna Joseph Harte in charge of tourism ministry.
 With projections predicting over 30 million annual visitors to Greater Orlando in the 1970s, Fr.
 Harte and Bishop Grady worked to establish a permanent location.
 In 1979, property was purchased for a new facility, named under the patronage of the Virgin Mary.

 On December 8, 1984, the Feast of the Immaculate Conception, enough funds had been raised to break ground for the first phase of construction.
 Within two years, the initial facility was completed and on November 23, 1986, the Feast of Christ the King, the first phase was blessed by Archbishop Pio Laghi, Papal Nuncio to the United States.
 Phase one included landscaping, a building to use as a church and offices, and a bell tower.

 On August 22, 1990, the Feast of the Queenship of the Blessed Virgin Mary, ground was broken for a main church that would seat as many as 2,000 people.
-“We want the shrine to be a temple, a sacred place to give glory to God and honor our mother, said Bishop Norbert Dorsey.
+“We want the shrine to be a temple, a sacred place to give glory to God and honor our mother,” said Bishop Norbert Dorsey.
 “Above all we want it to be a spiritual home, a real hearth.”
+A plaque in front of the church honors this 1990 dedication.